London City Airport: Recent developments

+In November 2020, the new parallel taxiway and eight additional aircraft parking stands were declared operational.
+These were delivered as part of the first phase of the City Airport Development Programme (CADP).
+Both the new stands and the parallel taxiway were constructed on a concrete deck mounted on piles driven in to the bed of the King George V Dock.

-In January 2021, after a delay due to the COVID-19 pandemic, London City became the first major airport controlled by a remote Air traffic control tower.
+In January 2021, after a delay due to the COVID-19 pandemic, the airport became the first major airport controlled by a remote air traffic control tower.
+The airport had previously decided to relocate the control tower to a site 80 miles away at Swanwick, Hampshire, utilising three cable links providing live video to air traffic controllers.

+In July 2023, the revised operating distances for the runway became operational following the introduction of Engineered Material Arresting Systems (EMAS) in the Runway Safety Areas at each end of the runway.

+Plans were approved to increase the passenger cap at the airport from 6.5 million to 9 million passengers, with the number of morning flights increasing between 06:00 to 09:00.

+In June 2025, Macquarie Asset Management acquired a 25% stake in the airport from Ontario Teacher's Pension Plan.
+In October 2025, Macquarie took an additional 50% stake in the airport from Alberta Investment Management Corporation and OMERS.

 Operations

 Served destinations

 Owing to London City Airport's proximity to London's Docklands and financial district, the airport's primary users are business travellers with destinations such as Luxembourg and Frankfurt, although the number of leisure destinations served like Palma de Mallorca, Málaga or Chambéry has increased in recent years.
 London City is at its busiest during the winter months, when a number of airlines, most notably British Airways and Swiss International Air Lines, fly to ski resort gateway destinations.
 Zürich, Geneva, and Milan are among the destinations popular among winter sports enthusiasts.

-In July 2020, British Airways announced the termination of its all-business-class flights between City and New York-JFK, which had been operated since 2009.